UTA-FabLab/OctoPuppet/CONTRIBUTING.md

-2. Please make sure to **test out the current version** of OctoPrint to see whether the problem you are encountering still exists, and **test without any non-bundled plugins enabled** to make sure it's not a misbehaving plugin causing the issue at hand.
+2. Please make sure to **test out the current version** of OctoPrint to see whether the problem you are encountering still exists, and **test without any third-party plugins enabled** to make sure it's not a misbehaving plugin causing the issue at hand.
+For that please restart OctoPrint in **safe mode**, either by selecting "Restart OctoPrint in safe mode" from the "System" menu, or by starting OctoPrint from the command line with `octoprint serve --safe`.
+Then try to reproduce your issue.
+Find out more about safe mode in the [docs](http://docs.octoprint.org/en/master/features/safemode.html).

-   If you are feeling up to it you might also want to try the current development version of OctoPrint (if you aren't already).
+   You might also want to try the current development version of OctoPrint (if you aren't already).
 Refer to the [FAQ](https://github.com/foosel/OctoPrint/wiki/FAQ) for information on how to do this.

 3. The problem still exists?
 Then please **look through the